topStud/SimulatorProject/README.md

 ## How does it work?
 So how our plane ends up in the air flying?
-In each minute our program receives data from the simulator 10 times.
+In each second our program receives data from the simulator 10 times.
 This data is according to the XML file we inserted to the FlightGear protocol folder.
 Also, our program receives a text file with commands.
 These commands are responsible for updating the simulator with the appropriate values.
 The simulator receives the new values for the appropriate parameters and takes off.